Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Related Work

 \subsection{Reactive Synthesis}

-Reactive synthesis has been applied in robotics for synthesizing controllers.
-One example is the language Spectra~\cite{Maoz2021}, which offers high-level constructs such as patterns and monitors to specify assumptions and guarantees for a reactive system.
-The work in~\cite{Moshe2019} presents a compositional approach to perform reactive synthesis for finite-horizon tasks represented using formulas of linear temporal logic on finite traces (LTLf).
-The work in~\cite{Salar2018} presents algorithms to synthesize controllers for a swarm robotic system.
-The work in~\cite{MaozRose} identifies some software engineering challenges in applying reactive synthesis to robotics, including the synthesis algorithms themselves, adequate development processes and tools, declarative specification writing, and abstraction of data and time.
+Reactive synthesis in robotics focuses on synthesizing controllers.
+A compositional approach to reactive synthesis by He et al.~\cite{Moshe2019} uses linear temporal logic on finite traces (LTLf) for finite-horizon tasks.
+The work by Salar~\cite{Salar2018} presents algorithms for synthesizing controllers for swarm robotic systems.
+Maoz and Ringert in~\cite{MaozRose} identify challenges in applying reactive synthesis to robotics, including synthesis algorithms, development processes and tools, declarative specification writing, and data and time abstraction.

-To address the challenge of dealing with the variability of conditions in real-world environments where robots operate, which was highlighted in Section~\ref{sec:missionSpecification}, one approach is to decompose the mission specification into sub-mission specifications, each activated in particular contexts and conditions.
-The work in~\cite{nahabedian_2020} proposes the automatic computation of a controller to handle the transition from one specification to another.
-However, the synthesis of controllers is done at runtime, which may cause problems if there is an immediate need to switch from one controller to another.
-The work in~\cite{ippolito2014_hope} proposes a hierarchy of discrete event controllers that support graceful degradation when the assumptions of a higher level are broken and progressive enhancement when those assumptions are satisfied or restored.
-This approach allows for instantaneous switching and offers guarantees regarding behaviors across controller switches, but it requires predefined layers organized into a strict logical implication order.
+One method to handle real-world variability, as discussed in Section~\ref{sec:missionSpecification}, is to decompose mission specifications into context-dependent sub-missions.
+The work by Nahabedian et al.~\cite{nahabedian_2020} proposes automatic controller computation for transitioning between specifications.
+However, this runtime synthesis may be problematic for immediate context switching.
+The work by D'Ippolito et al.~\cite{ippolito2014_hope} introduces a hierarchy of discrete event controllers for graceful degradation and progressive enhancement, enabling instantaneous switching with behavioral guarantees, though it requires predefined hierarchical layers.

-\NAME is an end-to-end solution that addresses the problem of specifying and realizing contextual mission specifications.
-It simplifies mission specification by decomposing the mission into a set of context-dependent sub-missions.
-Once the mission is specified in a set of context-dependent sub-missions, \NAME automatically synthesizes (i) a controller for each sub-mission that satisfies the contextual mission and (ii) an orchestrator of the different controllers to support context switching during the mission to satisfy the overall contextual mission.
-The synthesis of the controllers uses reactive synthesis techniques, and unlike the work in~\cite{nahabedian_2020}, the same contexts can switch back and forth indefinitely while the controllers are being manipulated by the orchestrator.
+\NAME offers an end-to-end solution for specifying and realizing contextual mission specifications.
+It simplifies mission specification by decomposing it into context-dependent sub-missions.
+After specifying the mission in sub-missions, \NAME automatically synthesizes (i) a controller for each sub-mission satisfying the contextual mission and (ii) an orchestrator to support context switching, ensuring the overall contextual mission's satisfaction.
+Unlike the approach in~\cite{nahabedian_2020}, \NAME allows indefinite context switching while orchestrating the controllers.